 Skiing is such a romantic sport, at least for us.
 It’s exhilarating facing the elements of winter, gliding down a spectacular snowy mountain with that someone special.
 As I think of our best moments together, many have been on a ski mountain somewhere.
 It’s not always a perfect sunshine, fresh snow day; we have skied in the rain, the howling wind, we even got lost in Zermatt.

 Skiing challenges us both, independently and as a couple, there are lots of ups and downs, just like a marriage.
 At the end of each day’s alpine adventure, there is a sense of satisfaction, and a healthy warm glow to savor together.
 Our two kids share in our love of skiing.
-Ian now loves skiing and lives out west, his fave is Big Sky Montana.
+Ian now loves skiing and lives in Washington – Pacific North West ski country, his fave is Big Sky Montana.
 Our daughter Aspen is a women’s fashion designer at LL Bean – the world famous outdoor clothier based in Maine.
-We believe one day Aspen will have a ski and sports clothing line of her own.
+We believe one day Aspen will have her own ski and sports clothing line.

 Skiing is our family glue, no matter what we do…

-We love skiing, and sharing that passion has been a significant part of our romance and the fate that keeps us on track.
+We love skiing, and sharing that passion has been a significant part of our romance, our family strength, and the fate that keeps us on track.
 There are many ski places we have yet to visit in Europe, and our mutual ski bucket list will bring us there together.
 I know I am “waxing” too romantic, but I hope you find your forever ski mate.

 More reviews of Romantic Ski Destinations